-The above verse is probably the most familiar verse in the Bible.
-On Sunday mornings in many churches it is the final benediction or blessing before people leave the service.
+The above verse is probably the most familiar in the Bible.
+On Sunday mornings in many churches, it is the final benediction or blessing before people leave the service.
 On the Sabbath (Saturday) in synagogues around the world, this particular blessing is also used as a way to end the service.
-However, it doesn't stop there, but is also carried on into the home.
-For example, on Friday night when the Sabbath starts, parents say this blessing over their children.
+However, it doesn't stop there but is also carried on into the home.
+For example, when the Sabbath starts on Friday night, parents say this blessing over their children.
 Today, Jews who are in attendance for morning prayers will have this blessing said over them by the rabbis.

 The Lord said also to me in the days of Josiah the king: “Have you seen what backsliding Israel has done?
 She has gone up on every high mountain and under every green tree, and there played the harlot.
 And I said, after she had done all these things, ‘Return to Me.’
 But she did not return.
 And her treacherous sister Judah saw it.
 Then I saw that for all the causes for which backsliding Israel had committed adultery, I had put her away and given her a certificate of divorce; yet her treacherous sister Judah did not fear, but went and played the harlot also.
 So it came to pass, through her casual harlotry, that she defiled the land and committed adultery with stones and trees.
 And yet for all this her treacherous sister Judah has not turned to Me with her whole heart, but in pretense,” says the Lord (Jeremiah 3:6-10, NKJV).

-In the verses above we see the sin Israel committed.
+In Jeremiah 3:6-10, we see the sin Israel committed.
 We also see God calling Israel to return to Him.
 When she didn’t, her sister Judah followed her into sin.
 So, God cut Israel off from His presence.
 This is something the USA and Canada should heed.
 Both countries have banned God from schools, the marketplace and from the halls of government.
-And now apparently the U.K. has also decided that God doesn’t matter and a U.K. judge is calling for Britain to be systematically de-Christianized.
-When you stop honouring God and remove all traces of Him from life, the end result will not be good and Israel is the perfect example of how devastating that can be.
+And the U.K. has also decided that God doesn’t matter.
+U.K. judge is calling for Britain to be systematically de-Christianized.
+When you stop honouring God and remove all traces of Him from life, the end result will not be good, and Israel is the perfect example of how devastating that can be.